AMC Matador: Machine Go package

-Approximately 50 Matadors with the "Machine Go" package were produced for the 1971 model year.
+Approximately fifty Matadors with the "Machine Go" package were produced for the 1971 model year.

 1972

-The 1972 Matador was positioned as a "family car" and continued with a few changes in sedan, two-door hardtop, and as a station wagon with two or three rows of seats.
+The 1972 Matador was positioned as a "family car" and continued with a few changes in sedan, two-door hardtop, and a station wagon with two or three rows of seats.
 The 232 CID I6 was standard on sedans and the hardtop with the wagon including the 258 CID I6 engine as standard.
 A three-speed column manual transmission was standard with the I6 engines.
 A total of five different horsepower versions of V8s - 150 bhp, 175 bhp, 195 bhp, 220 bhp, and 255 bhp, were optional and available only with a column-mounted automatic transmission.
 The previous Borg-Warner sourced "Shift-Command" three-speed automatic transmission was replaced by the Chrysler-built TorqueFlite three-speed automatic that AMC marketed as "Torque-Command".
 The optional four-speed manual was discontinued.
-All engines were designed to use no lead, low octane gasoline and featured new rocker arms and bearings for quiet valve train operation.
+All engines were designed to use no lead, low-octane gasoline.
+New rocker arms and bearings provided quiet valve train operation.

 The 1972 model year introduced AMC's innovative "Buyer Protection Plan" to address increasing consumer demands.
 This was the automobile industry's first 12-month or 12000 mi bumper-to-bumper warranty.
-American Motors started with an emphasis on quality and durability by focusing on its component sourcing, improving production that included reducing the number of models, as well as mechanical upgrades and increasing the level of standard equipment.
+American Motors started with an emphasis on quality and durability by focusing on its component sourcing, improving production that included reducing the number of models, mechanical upgrades, and increasing standard equipment.
 This was followed by an innovative promise to its customers to repair anything wrong with the car (except for tires).
-Owners were provided with a toll-free number to the company, as well as a free loaner car if a warranty repair took overnight.
-The objective was to reduce warranty claims, as well as achieve better public relations along with greater customer satisfaction and loyalty.
-This "revolutionary" coverage was evaluated as successful by AMC dealers to bring buyers into the showroom, provide a sales tool that other brands did not offer, as well as the cars' quality resulted in improved ownership satisfaction.
+Owners were provided with a toll-free number to the company, as well as a complimentary loaner car if a warranty repair took overnight.
+The objective was to reduce warranty claims and achieve better public relations along with greater customer satisfaction and loyalty.
+AMC dealers evaluated this "revolutionary" coverage as successful in bringing buyers into the showroom, providing a sales tool that other brands did not offer, and the quality of the cars resulted in improved ownership satisfaction.

-Externally the 1972 models were the same as the 1971 versions retaining the same front end, but now with a simplified grille design.
-The chrome trunk lid strip and rear corner chrome found on the 1970 Rebels and 1971 Matadors was dropped.
-The 1972 model was given a new tail light lens assembly with each assembly divided into nine recessed vertically rectangular lenses.
-Interior-wise the 1972 model saw the return of the round instrument dials of earlier Ambassador and 1967 Rebel models.
-The steering wheel was the same as the 1970 Rebel and 1971 Matador models.
-New for the 1972 model were slimmer armrests for the doors and a bench seat without the fold-down center armrests.
-Individual reclining front seats were an option for all body styles with bucket seats and center armrest available on the hardtops.
+Externally, the 1972 models were the same as the 1971 versions, retaining the same front end, but now with a simplified grille design.
+The chrome trunk lid strip and rear corner chrome found on the 1970 Rebels and 1971 Matadors were dropped.
+The 1972 model was given a new tail light lens assembly, each divided into nine recessed vertically rectangular lenses.
+The 1972 models saw the return of the round instrument dials of earlier Ambassador and 1967 Rebel models.
+The steering wheel resembled the 1970 Rebel and 1971 Matador models.
+New for the 1972 model were slimmer door armrests and a bench seat without the fold-down center armrests.
+Individual reclining front seats were an option for all body styles, with optional front bucket seats and center armrests on the hardtops.

 Production of 1972 Matadors included 36,899 sedans, 10,448 station wagons, and 7,306 pillar-less hardtops.